Official Publication from Professor, Philosopher, and Author

 Could it be that Jesus, the miracle-working Son of God, never existed?
 That he was merely a man, a social agitator, who managed to get crucified?
-Yes--or so argues Prof David Skrbina in this compelling and even shocking new book.
+Yes -- or so argues Prof David Skrbina in this compelling and even shocking new book.
 The weight of evidence strongly suggests that the biblical Jesus never existed, and that what we read in the Bible is an elaborate scheme, a hoax, regarding a divine god-man who came to earth to save humanity.
-In fact, the story was constructed by Paul and a handful of his friends in order to undermine support for the Roman Empire.
+In fact, the story was constructed by Paul and a handful of followers in order to undermine support for the Roman Empire.
 This hoax, which seemed so benign at first, resulted in devastating consequences for Western civilization, even as it did, ultimately, contribute to the collapse of the Empire.

 CHAPTER 1: SETTING THE STAGE